 In my experience, the Kwikset is incredibly reliable and works well (trust me, you don’t want to be woken up by a guest at 3 AM because your lock isn’t working…which is exactly what happened to me with my old keyless entry.)

 Having a doorbell is, of course, essential at your Airbnb (so if you’re anything like me and don’t have a built-in doorbell at your property, make sure to pick up a Ring doorbell before you list your Airbnb.)
+If possible, I highly recommend getting the hardwired version so that you don’t need to recharge the battery.

 Even if you’re like most people and already have a doorbell, the Ring will help you maintain control over your property.
 That’s because it has a built-in camera, you can see who’s at your door and how many people have been entering your property.